Overcoming Communication Barriers and Equipping Fishers: The Key to Successful Fisheries Reform in Japan

 EDF sees this initiative as a critical first attempt in Japan to equip fishers with the knowledge needed to implement local management effectively, reduce friction between fishers and managers, and facilitate the smooth implementation of reforms.
 Moreover, researchers and government officials will have the opportunity to learn from fishers, gaining valuable feedback on current science and management practices, and over the long term, forging a positive partnership for managing common resources together, which is ultimately beneficial for any fisheries management.

 This entry was posted in International, Policy.
 Bookmark the permalink.
-Comments are closed, but you can leave a trackback: Trackback URL.
+Both comments and trackbacks are currently closed.